xebia/ai-toolbox/src/content/en/_index.md

 <a class="btn btn-lg btn-secondary me-3 mb-4" href="https://github.com/xebia/ai-toolbox">
   Contribute <i class="fab fa-github ms-2 "></i>
 </a>
-<p class="lead mt-5">Empower your work with AI in a responsible way!</p>
+<p class="lead mt-5">At Xebia we believe AI can empower your work making you more productive in everything you do.
+This site helps you discover ways of empowering your daily workflows with AI in a responsible way.</p>
 {{< blocks/link-down color="info" >}}
 {{< /blocks/cover >}}

 {{% blocks/lead color="primary" %}}
-Goldydocs provides a single web UI providing visibility into porridge temperature, chair size, and bed softness metrics!
-You can even find out who's been eating **your** porridge.

-(Sadly, Goldydocs isn't a real project, but you can use this site as an example to create your own real websites with [Docsy](https://docsy.dev))
+We believe AI can help us if we use it in a responsible way.
+This means we are careful when working with AI tools regarding client data, privacy and security.
+We also believe in the power of open source and sharing knowledge.
+That is why we created this site to share our knowledge and help eachother in our daily work.
 {{% /blocks/lead %}}

 {{% blocks/section color="2" type="row" %}}
-{{% blocks/feature icon="fa-lightbulb" title="New chair metrics!" %}}
+{{% blocks/feature icon="fa-lightbulb" title="Start learning now!" url="docs" %}}
-The Goldydocs UI now shows chair size metrics by default.

-Please follow this space for updates!
+Xebia AI Toolkit is a set of workflows created by and for Xebians to help eachother in their daily work becoming more productive using AI tools.
 {{% /blocks/feature %}}

-{{% blocks/feature icon="fab fa-github" title="Contributions welcome!" url="https://github.com/google/docsy-example" %}}
+{{% blocks/feature icon="fab fa-github" title="Contributions welcome!" url="https://github.com/xebia/ai-toolkit" %}}
-We do a [Pull Request](https://github.com/google/docsy-example/pulls) contributions workflow on **GitHub**.
+We do a [Pull Request](https://github.com/xebia/ai-toolkit/pulls) contributions workflow on **GitHub**.
 New users are always welcome!
 {{% /blocks/feature %}}

-{{% blocks/feature icon="fab fa-twitter" title="Follow us on Twitter!" url="https://twitter.com/docsydocs" %}}
+{{% blocks/feature icon="fab fa-slack" title="Discuss on Slack!" %}}
-For announcement of latest features etc.
+Have questions or want to discuss something?
+Join us on **Slack** in the `#ai-toolkit` channel.
 {{% /blocks/feature %}}